Aswekeepsearching: 2019: Rooh, Sambit’s entry in the band and the Rooh India Tour

-In May 2019, the band embarked on a 5 city tour covering Mumbai, Delhi, Pune, Bangalore and Kolkata.
-Later in July, after 4 years of being together, Gautam Deb left the band after finishing the drum tracking for the third album.
-The band's longtime friend & collaborator Sambit Chatterjee joined the band as the drummer.
+In May 2019, the band embarked on a five-city tour covering Mumbai, Delhi, Pune, Bangalore and Kolkata.
+Later in July, after four years of being together, Gautam Deb left the band after finishing the drum tracking for their third album.
+The band's longtime friend and collaborator Sambit Chatterjee joined the band as the drummer.
 Prior to the release of the album, Uddipan once again hosted an album listening session and this time covered 20 cities.
-Finally, ‘Rooh’ (meaning ‘Soul’), an 8-song album was released in September 2019.
-The band then went on to tour 9 cities across India covering cities like Guwahati, Shillong, Mumbai, Hyderabad, Delhi, Bangalore, Kolkata, Kohima and Pune; promoting their latest full-length Rooh, headlined numerous college festivals at prestigious institutions like the IITs, and also performed at the debut edition of the OnePlus Music Festival held at DY Patil Stadium, Mumbai in November, where they got to share the stage with the likes of Amit Trivedi, Dua Lipa and Katy Perry.
+Finally, Rooh (meaning "Soul"), an eight-song album, was released in September 2019.
+The band then went on to tour nine cities across India – Guwahati, Shillong, Mumbai, Hyderabad, Delhi, Bangalore, Kolkata, Kohima and Pune – promoting Rooh, headlined numerous college festivals at prestigious institutions like the IITs, and also performed at the debut edition of the OnePlus Music Festival held at DY Patil Stadium, Mumbai in November, where they got to share the stage with the likes of Amit Trivedi, Dua Lipa and Katy Perry.

 2020-present: Sleep

 While travelling to different cities for their performances, work on new music had already begun.
-In December 2019, the band laid the foundations for their next full-length release, in which they wanted to touch on the topic of Mental health and its importance.
-In January 2020 they began the recording and pre-production process for the album ‘Sleep’, set to release on the 17th of April 2020.
+In December 2019, the band laid the foundations for their next full-length release, in which they wanted to touch on the topic of mental health and its importance.
+In January 2020 they began the recording and pre-production process for the album Sleep, which released on 17 April 2020.
 The release of Sleep also saw the parting of ways with guitarist Shubham Gurung, as he wanted to focus his energies on his spiritual path.
-In July 2020, the band spearheaded the campaign #foryourmind where they collaborated with independent artists like Hanita Bhambri, Raghav Meattle, Polar Lights, Mali, Aditi Ramesh, Bloodywood, FOI, Street Stories, Gaurav Tophakhane, Swarathma and others across the country in an effort to raise awareness on Mental Health and Wellness.
+In July 2020, the band spearheaded the campaign #foryourmind where they collaborated with independent artists like Hanita Bhambri, Raghav Meattle, Polar Lights, Mali, Aditi Ramesh, Bloodywood, FOI, Street Stories, Gaurav Tophakhane, Swarathma and others across the country in an effort to raise awareness on mental health and wellness.